AnnaManoleLNU/Colorize/README.md

 const myMonochromaticColorScheme = colorSchemeGenerator.generateMonochromaticColorScheme("rgb(200, 100, 0)")
 const myAnalogousColorScheme = colorSchemeGenerator.generateAnalogousColorScheme("rgb(200, 100, 0)")

+// Log the results to the console and use the rgb values for your project.
+The results will be displayed in an array of strings format: ["rgb(0, 0, 0)", "rgb(0, 0, 0)"].
+Your color will not be included in the array, only the 2 other colors that were generated to compliment it.

+// FontColorHelper
-// Check if a specific font color is WCAG AA and WCAG AAA compliant with a specific background color. const fontColorHelper = new FontColorHelper() const fontColor = fontColorHelper.getFontColorForBackground(randomColor) const aaCompliant = fontColorGenerator.checkIfCompliantWithWCAGAA(randomColor, fontColor) const aaaCompliant = fontColorGenerator.checkIfCompliantWithWCAGAAA(randomColor, fontColor)
+// Use the FontColorHelper to check if a specific font color is WCAG AA and WCAG AAA compliant with a specific background color. const fontColorHelper = new FontColorHelper() const fontColor = "rgb(200, 200, 200)" // you may enter or generate your own font color here in RGB format const aaCompliant = fontColorGenerator.checkIfCompliantWithWCAGAA(randomColor, fontColor) const aaaCompliant = fontColorGenerator.checkIfCompliantWithWCAGAAA(randomColor, fontColor)

-// or you may enter your own font color/ background color const aaCompliant = fontColorGenerator.checkIfCompliantWithWCAGAA("#000000", "#ffffff")
+// or you may enter your own font color/ background color in RGB format const aaCompliant = fontColorGenerator.checkIfCompliantWithWCAGAA("rgb(200, 100, 0)", "rgb(200, 200, 200)")

+// Log the results to the console.
+You will get the results in a boolean format: true or false.
+Either your font color is compliant with the background color or it is not. console.log("is my font WCAG AA compliant?", aaCompliant) console.log("is my font WCAG AAA compliant?", aaaCompliant)

 // Suggest either white or black font color for a given background color. const fontColor = fontColorGenerator.const fontColor = fontColorGenerator.suggestWhiteOrBlackFont(randomColor)

-// In any of the cases you may log the results to the console and use the rgb values for your project.
+// or you may enter your own background color in RGB format const fontColor = fontColorGenerator.suggestWhiteOrBlackFont("rgb(200, 100, 0)")

+// Log the results to the console.
+You will get either a string that represents rgb white or rgb black. console.log("use this font color:", fontColor)

 ```